vizzuhq/vizzu-lib/PROJECTS.md

-This is the list of 3rd party projects we know so far.
+This is the list of official and 3rd party projects (extensions, bindings, templates, etc) related to the Vizzu library.

 If you know any project not listed here please feel free to edit this file and send a pull request.